 Control Authority (CA): An organization under the auspices of CCSDS which supports the transfer and usage of SFDUs by providing operational services of registration, archiving, and dissemination of data descriptions.
 It comprises:

-• The CCSDS Secretariat supported by the CA Agent
+The CCSDS Secretariat, supported by the SANA acting as the Control Authority (CA) Agent;

+The SANA Member Agency and CCSDS Agency Head of Delegation (CA-HoD) registries; and

-• Member Agency Control Authority Offices (MACAOs)
+Member Agency Control Authority Offices (MACAOs).

 Control Authority Agent (CA Agent): An organizational entity that has agreed to discharge the CA responsibilities of the CCSDS Secretariat.
-The WDC-A-R&S has agreed to act as this agent.
+The SANA has agreed to act as this agent.
 Overall CA responsibility rests with the CCSDS Secretariat.

 Control Authority Identifier (CAID): A four-character restricted-domain ASCII string, which identifies an individual CA office or the CCSDS Secretariat.